MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialinteractionsource_isgraspsupported.md

 Whether the source supports grasps.

 ## -remarks
-This will be true for some spatial controllers and false for other interaction sources.
+This will be true for some motion controllers and false for other interaction sources.

 ## -see-also